 Most of us have a kitchen of some sort, right?
 Well, you can use your kitchen to teach your kids science every day.
 I don’t mean lecturing them, making notes and doing experiments that have to be written up.
 Just talk to them, constantly, about what is going on right in front of them, all the time.
 Sometimes maybe buy them a few props and science kits, you can find some great home science resources in this post, but much learning comes from every-day chatter.
 I’ve found that it is the quickest and best way to get all sorts of useful knowledge cemented in those little heads.
 Some of our favourite kitchen science ideas, demonstrations and experiments are in this post along with some simple, affordable science kits and equipment for home use.

-So, arm yourself with a bit of background and a few cool tricks and lets get the science started, here are a few ideas:
+So, arm yourself with a bit of background and a few cool tricks and lets get the science started, here are a few simple kitchen science ideas:

 Physical and Chemical Change

 Physical changes are concerned with energy and states of matter, no new substance is produced.
 Physical changes can be caused by forces, motion, temperature or pressure.
 Water may become ice but it is still H2O even though it looks different, it has simply changed states.
 Physical changes can be reversed (in theory).

 Chemical changes take place on the molecular level.
 A chemical change produces a new substance that wasn’t there before.
 Examples of chemical changes include combustion (burning toast), cooking an egg, rusting of an iron pan and decalcifying a bone ( see below).
 A chemical change may produce light, heat, color change, gas, odor, or sound.
 Chemical changes cannot be reversed.

 Lets give you a few kitchen science examples of these changes, turn it into a game “What sort of change is happening here kids? can it be reversed?”
 Keep it light and fun and the kids will love it and think they are really clever, that’s exactly what we want .